Curaçao Travel Guide

 Many Dutch colonists grew affluent from the slave trade, and the city built impressive colonial buildings.
 Curaçao architecture blends Dutch and Spanish colonial styles.
 The wide range of historic buildings in and around Willemstad has resulted in the capital being designated as a UNESCO World Heritage Site.

 The historic city centre is small and compact and can be explored easily on foot in a day.
-The downtown area consists of two districts: Otrobanda, the cultural center of the city and Punda, they are separated by the St. Anna bay inlet.
+The downtown area consists of two districts: Otrobanda, the cultural centre of the city and Punda, they are separated by the St. Anna bay inlet.
 Willemstad is build around a natural harbour called the ‘Schottegat’.

 The St. Anna bay inlet is bridged by the Queen Emma Pontoon bridge.
 This floating bridge pivots open to allow small and large (container ships) to pass through into the harbour.
 This is a great place for photography.